PoliticalGraveyard.com

 LEVANWAY: See also Denwood Lynn Chapin

-LEVAR (Soundex L160) — See also ARVEL, EVAR, LAVERE, LAWVER, LEAR, LEAVER, LEEVER, LEVA, LEVAN, LEVARITY, LEVER, LEVERE, LEVOR, LIVER, VARRELL, VEARL.
+LEVAR (Soundex L160) — See also ARVEL, ARVELL, EVAR, LAVAR, LEAR, LEVA, LEVAN, LEVARITY, LEVER, LEVOR, VARRELL, VEARL.

 Levar, Mary Ann — of Chicago, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1996 (alternate), 2000.
 Female.
 Still living as of 2000.

-LEVARITY (Soundex L163) — See also DARITY, EVARISTE, FLARITY, GEARITY, INNERARITY, LAVORATA, LAVORATO, LEVA, LEVAR, MCGARITY, MORARITY, MORIARITY, SEVARIO.
+LEVARITY (Soundex L163) — See also CHARITY, DARITY, EVARISTE, FLARITY, GEARITY, INNERARITY, LAVORATA, LAVORATO, LEVA, LEVAR, MCGARITY, MORARITY, MORIARITY, SEVARIO.

-LEVARITY: See also Carrenaese Williams Levarity
+LEVARITY: See also Carrenaese Williams=Levarity

 Levatino, Cecelia (born c.1947) — also known as Ceil Levatino — of Las Cruces, Dona Ana County, N.M.
 Born about 1947.
 Republican.
 Executive director, Physicians Life Alliance; delegate to Republican National Convention from New Mexico, 2004, 2008.
 Female.
 Still living as of 2008.